molleindustria/likelike-online/README.md

 PORT = 3000
 ```

-Admin names are reserved.
+The admin names are reserved.
 Logging in as "adminname|pass" (nickname and password separated by a "|") will grant the user admin priviledges such as banning IP or sending special messages.